 Earlier, grads with quant or analytical background moved to finance or related industry.
 Thanks to Big Data, it has changed tremendously and now more of those folks are moving to Big Data.
 Their analytical mindset is put to use.
 However, after that skills, knowledge of R, SAS, Python is mandatory.

 Though the Big Data community has come a long way from SQL and moved to No SQL.
 Still knowledge of SQL goes a long way in establishing a strong foothold in Big Data.
 New developments in Big Data such as Impala utilize SQL, and process Hadoop-stored data.

 7. Machine learning (ML)

 Recommendation systems are an essential tool in the growth of online businesses.
 Big Data Engineers use machine learning techniques to train their predictive models.
 Not that it is a mandatory skill, but Big Data Engineers with knowledge of machine learning command good salaries.
 In case you go for a Big Data certification, you will mostly find this missing.
 But an aware candidate with knowledge of industry requirements will always have a

 Tools like Tableau and Qlikview are used to present data in a presentable format.
 Making sense of unstructured data is difficult as it is, these tools put in-coherent data in a more sensible format such as pie charts, histograms, etc. Often these tools are used after data analysis to present derived results.

 Big Data has opened up opportunities for software developers as well.
-Their experience in programming with object-oriented languages come handy in Big Data roles.
-Those who are well-equipped with programming and adapted themselves with emerging analytics will pave way for better job opportunities in Big Data.
+Their experience in programming with object-oriented languages come in handy in Big Data roles.
+Those who are well-equipped with programming and adapted themselves to emerging analytics will pave way for better job opportunities in Big Data.